Class of 2026

 Movement is normal.
 Exploration is expected.
 Adjustment is built into the system.

 Please remember, you are not signing a 40-year contract.
 You are choosing your next step.
 And next steps can be redirected.
 Are there financial implications?
 Yes.
 But you have entered into an exploration age and we don’t always get it right the first time.
 Sometimes that’s the whole point.
+The decade ahead is about options.

 So How Do You Make An Informed Decision?